How Do I Disposed of These items?

 Household Hazardous Waste Hours of Operation:

-Anchorage Regional Landfill: Tuesday-Saturday 8 a.m. - 5 p.m.
+Anchorage Regional Landfill: Tuesday-Saturday 8 a.m. - 4:30 p.m.

-Central Transfer Station: Tuesday, Thursday & Saturday 8 a.m. - 5 p.m.
+Central Transfer Station: Tuesday, Thursday & Saturday 8 a.m. - 4:30 p.m.

-For additional information please contact SWS at 343-6262.
+For additional information please contact SWS at (907) 343-6250.

 Exit Signs

+Not accepted at any facilities.
 Exit signs may contain small amounts of radioactive materials.
 Please contact the manufacturer for proper handling and disposal.

 Fish Processing Waste

 Residential, non-commercial fish waste will be accepted at all facilities.
 Liquid waste will not be accepted at any of the facilities.
 All fish waste must be double bagged.
 Large quantities of waste in excess of a pick-up load should be coordinated with ARL staff for disposal.
-Please contact (907) 343-6262 for scheduling information.
+Please contact SWS for scheduling information.

 Fluorescent Lights/Ballast

-Fluorescent lights may contain mercury.
-SWS can accept up to 220 pounds per month, or approximately 350 bulbs, from any customer or business.
-Larger quantities may require testing for mercury.
 Light Ballasts - Light ballast's may contain PCBs.
 Unless the ballast is labeled as "non-PCB containing," the ballast is assumed to contain PCBs and is not acceptable for disposal at any of the facilities.
-Contact SWS at (907) 343-6262 for additional information.
+Contact SWS for additional information.
 Also, refer to recycling.

 Hazardous Waste